github/docs/content/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account.md

   - ssh
 ---

-Before adding a new SSH key to your {% data variables.product.product_name %} account, you should have:
+Before adding a new SSH key to your account, you should have:
 * [Checked for existing SSH keys](/articles/checking-for-existing-ssh-keys)
 * [Generated a new SSH key and added it to the ssh-agent](/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

-After adding a new SSH key to your {% data variables.product.product_name %} account, you can reconfigure any local repositories to use SSH.
+After adding a new SSH key to your account, you can reconfigure any local repositories to use SSH.
 For more information, see "[Switching remote URLs from HTTPS to SSH](/articles/changing-a-remote-s-url/#switching-remote-urls-from-https-to-ssh)."

-{% data reusables.ssh.dsa-support %}

-{% mac %}
+macOS:

 1. Copy the SSH public key to your clipboard.